ArtemPavlov72/MyPexels/README.md

 <img src="https://github.com/ArtemPavlov72/Screenshots/blob/main/Favorite%20screen.png" width="200">

 ---
-!!!
-Pexels Api did not work in Russian.
+p.s.(1) Pexels Api not works in Russia.
 If you live in Russia, use vpn.

+p.s.(2) If you need MyPexels App in MVC pattern - write me =)